 Honolulu’s bikeshare program, Biki, launched in June 2017 and has since expanded to offer 1,300 bikes at 130 locations from Chinatown to Diamond Head.
 Biki bikes are designed to be easy to maneuver, comfortable, and fun to ride, while accommodating riders of all sizes.
 They offer a variety of pricing options and a phone app that simplifies the process of reserving and returning bikes.

 Bikeshare Kona Hawaii Island offers visitors and residents a variety of plans to participate in Kona’s bikeshare program as well.
 If you live in, or are visiting, Kona, check out their three stations along Kailua Village and points of interest.

 For that extra boost to get you up the hill to your house, electric bikes might be the solution.
-This new technology is popping up all over the state.
+This new technology is popping up all over the state and has been gaining popularity because of how well suited it is for Hawaii's lifestyle.
 Perfect for getting around the islands, e-bikes are highly efficient, space saving, and cheap to operate.
 Find an e-bike today at any number of shops including:

 Bicycle Safety Classes